Culture: Kiribati Micronesian

 * Amadio & Tristram 1993 p75

 "The people of Kiribati proudly believe their own martial arts were the forerunners of and the blueprint for the other great schools of martial arts that evolved later in Asia, including the Japanese Samurai martial arts and the Chinese Kung Fu.
 Kiribati legends say that their great hero Teraaka introduced and spread the Tungaru martial skills to other countries."
-[CRITICAL THINKING QUESTION: How would this be possible if these were not deep-seafaring people, and if their culture evolved after the rise of Japanese and Chinese martial traditions?]
+[CRITICAL THINKING QUESTION: How would this be possible if these were not deep-seafaring people, and if their culture evolved centuries after the rise of Japanese and Chinese martial traditions?]

 * Viola & Margolis eds.
 1985 p211 caption (E Jeffrey Stann, " Charles Wilkes as diplomat" p205-226)